 Additional metrics used by PGE (PGE 2004) and selected for inclusion in this study consistently suggested generally similar conditions among reaches and did not indicate longitudinal trends in most community attributes examined (Table 6 and Figure 8).
-However, as was the case in 2015-2019, the PGE metrics total richness and EPT richness exhibited apparent upstream-downstream trends.
-Total richness once again exhibited some variation among sites, ranging from 38 taxa at CLKRM0.5 to 54 taxa at CLKRM11 in 2022.
-Similarly, EPT richness increased from 15.5 taxa at CLKRM0.5 to 26 at CLKRM13.5.
-Among the other PGE study metrics, the Community Tolerance Index (CTI; Table 3) was similar among sites, ranging only from 6.1 to 6.7 on a scale of 0 to 10, a range similar to that exhibited between 2013 and 2019 (Table 6 and Figure 8).
+However, as was the case in 2015-2012, the PGE metrics total richness and EPT richness exhibited apparent upstream-downstream trends, particularly from CLKRM11 downriver to CLKRM0.5.
+Mean total richness once again exhibited some variation among sites, ranging from 30.5 taxa at CLKRM0.5 to 49 taxa at CLKRM11 in 2023.
+Similarly, mean EPT richness increased from 13 taxa at CLKRM0.5 to 24 at CLKRM11 (Table 6).
+Among the other PGE study metrics, the Community Tolerance Index (CTI; Table 3) was similar among sites, ranging only from 6.1 to 6.6 on a scale of 0 to 10, a range similar to that exhibited between 2013 and 2012 (Table 6 and Figure 8).
 Tolerant taxa richness and percent tolerant organisms were once again variable among sites (Figure 8).

-Collector-gatherer and collector-filterer organisms (Table 3) once again dominated benthic communities across all sites in 2022 (Figure 9).
+Collector-gatherer and collector-filterer organisms (Table 3) once again dominated benthic communities across all sites in 2023 (Figure 9).
 As in previous years, both metrics exhibited moderate variation among sites, suggesting that these metrics are not as suitable as select others for detecting changes in benthic community conditions in the river.

-2013-2022 PGE metric results were generally similar to those measured in 1999 and 2000 at the four sites where older data were available.
-Collectively, the 2013-2022 suggest that community richness is higher at these sites than in 1999/2000 (Table 7; Figure 10).
+2013-2023 PGE metric results were generally similar to those measured in 1999 and 2000 at the four sites where older data were available.
+Collectively, the 2013-2023 results suggest that community richness is higher at these sites than in 1999/2000 (Table 7; Figure 10).
 However, with only one year of prior data and the results derived from single (not replicated) samples, inter-annual variability and sampling error could be responsible for these apparent differences.

 Table 5.
-Means and standard deviations of OR DEQ community metrics and total multi-metric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, 2018, 2019 and 2022.
+Means and standard deviations of OR DEQ community metrics and total multi-metric scores calculated from duplicate macroinvertebrate samples collected from five sites along the lower Clackamas River, Oregon, in fall 2013, 2014, 2015, 2018, 2019, 2022 and 2023.
 Metrics source: Oregon DEQ.
 Multimetric scores from the 2003 Metro study are included in the last row of the table for comparative purposes.